Work About Resume Contact

 Moderated Sessions

-I facilitated one-on-one moderated usability tests with real tasks in the live Foundry platform, using Think Aloud protocol to capture real-time reasoning and confusion points.
+One-on-one moderated usability tests with real tasks in the live Foundry platform, using Think Aloud protocol to capture real-time reasoning and confusion points.

 n = 8 participants